-Globally, more than 800 million people still live without electricity and about 3 billion people lack access to clean cooking solutions.
+Energising Development (EnDev) is an international flagship programme for providing energy access.
+Because to date, 733 million people worldwide live without electricity and about 2.4 billion people lack access to clean cooking solutions.
 This has a dramatic impact on social development, economic opportunities, health, education and the environment.
-EnDev’s involvement focuses on providing access to affordable, reliable, sustainable, and modern energy as a means to deliver social, economic, and environmental change.
+Thus, EnDev’s involvement focuses on providing access to affordable, reliable, sustainable, and modern energy as a means to deliver social, economic, and environmental change.

 Achieving universal access to energy requires profitable business models.
 EnDev supports national governments to create an environment that enables supply and demand of sustainable energy – to the last mile.
 EnDev tackles energy poverty with a market-based approach putting the focus on consumers’ needs.

 Dedicated donors, partners, and practitioners in the field of modern energy access work together in this global partnership.
 Through EnDev, they are united to support social and economic development in more than 20 countries around the globe.

 The driving force behind EnDev is the partnership of Germany, the Netherlands, Norway and Switzerland: donors who are committed to accelerating energy access.
 The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) and the Netherlands Enterprise Agency (RVO) coordinate the programme.

 Learn more about EnDev’s donors and partners